Smart-Methods-Internship/Robot-Eyes-Circuit/README.md

 Simulated in TinkerCad

+Robot eyes can be used for lighting purposes and also as an indication of the robot being powered on/off.

 2 LEDs were used as the robot eyes in this circuit.
 The LEDs were connected in series so that the eyes can open together and shut together.

 1-The components used were a breadboard, 2 capacitors, 1 transistor, 1 resistor, 1 potentiometer, 2 LEDs, and 3 of 1.5V batteries.